nicholasadamou/Toasty/README.md

 ## Installation

-To use this in your project, you must be have installed `carbon` into your project.
+To use this in your project, you must have installed `carbon` into your project.
 To do so for `react`-based projects, install the following dependencies:

 - [`carbon-components`](https://github.com/carbon-design-system/carbon/tree/master/packages/components)
 - [`carbon-components-react`](https://github.com/carbon-design-system/carbon/tree/master/packages/react)